 Springvale Eco-Heritage Museum

 A small museum highlighting the lifestyles of Barbadians of a bygone era.

 Tyrol Cot Heritage Village

-Comprised of a historic Palladian-style home, and a modern "Heritage Village" with local crafts and a restaurant.
+Comprised of a historic Palladian-style home, and a modern "Heritage Village" with local crafts.

 Legends of Barbados Cricket Museum